R0NGSH3N/r0ngsh3n.github.io/_posts/2020-03-25-cache-db-data-synchronize-policy-review.md

 There are 3 type of Consistency:

 1. `Strong Consistency`: All accesses are seen by all parallel processes (or nodes, processors, etc.) in the same order (sequentially)
-        Meaning: what we read is what someone write,
+        <br>Meaning: what we read is what someone write,
 2. `Weak Consistency`:
         - All accesses to synchronization variables are seen by all processes (or nodes, processors) in the same order (sequentially) - these are synchronization operations.
 Accesses to critical sections are seen sequentially.<br>
         - All other accesses may be seen in different order on different processes (or nodes, processors).
         - The set of both read and write operations in between different synchronization operations is the same in each process.
-        Meaning: no guaranteed you will read the value after write, but will try best to provide the written data in shortest time
+        <br>Meaning: no guaranteed you will read the value after write, but will try best to provide the written data in shortest time
 3. `Final Consistency` __THIS IS BEST WE CAN DO AND THIS WHAT WE ARE LOOKING FOR__ Special type of `Weak Consistency`